 A Real-Life Example

 To show how and when paying an annual fee might be worth it, let’s imagine you just signed up for the Chase Sapphire Preferred® Card and met the minimum spending requirement.
-Since the annual fee is waived the first year, and the sign-up bonus alone is worth $625 in travel when you redeem through Chase Ultimate Rewards® (earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening).
+The annual fee is $95, and the sign-up bonus alone is worth $750 in travel when you redeem through Chase Ultimate Rewards® (earn 80,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening).

 But, should you pay the $95 annual fee?

 If you spend more $5,000 per year on travel or dining…